BasicPrimitives/javascript/apireference/algorithms.md

 ## <a name="SpatialIndex" id="SpatialIndex">SpatialIndex</a>
 Create spatial index structure.
 It uses collection of sizes to distribute rectangles into buckets of similar size elements.
-Elements of the same bucket are aproximated to points.
+Elements of the same bucket are approximated to points.
 The search of rectangles is transformed to search of points within given range plus offset for maximum linear rectangle size.

  `SpatialIndex`